-The Daiichi Sankyo Group defines risks as those factors that may prevent the Group from attaining its organizational goals and targets and that can be predicted in advance.
-The Group is promoting risk management through such means as taking steps to address risks inherent in corporate activities through retaining, reducing, avoiding, or eliminating these risks.
-In addition, we seek to minimize the adverse impacts of risks on people, society, and the Group should risks actualize.
+The Daiichi Sankyo Group identifies risks as those factors that may prevent the Group from attaining its organizational goals and targets and that can be predicted in advance.
+The Group is promoting risk management through such means as taking steps to address risks inherent in corporate activities through retaining, reducing, avoiding, or transferring these risks.
+In addition, we seek to minimize the adverse impacts of risks on people, society and the Group should risks actualize.

-Risks with the potential to significantly impact the management of the Company are identified by the Management Executive Meeting, and responses are furnished through the plan‒do‒check‒act (PDCA) cycle.
-Individuals that have been assigned responsibility for each risk formulate risk response measures (Plan), which are then enacted through coordination with relevant organizations (Do).
-The progress of risk response measures is confirmed twice a year (Check), and the measures are corrected or improved upon as necessary (Action).
-Should precursors of the potential appearance of a material risk be detected, related information will quickly be assembled for provision to the RMO, and appropriate measures will be taken (see diagram below).
+Based on assessment of impact and the likelihood of occurrence, risks with the potential to significantly impact the management of the Company are identified by the Management Executive Meeting and the Board of Directors Meeting (see the conceptual diagram below on the Group’s risk level classification).
+Individuals who have been assigned responsibility for each risk formulate risk response measures (Plan), which are then enacted through coordination with relevant organizations (Do).
+The progress of risk response measures is monitored twice a year (Check).
+The risk response measures are corrected or improved upon as necessary (Action).
+Should precursors of the potential appearance of a material risk be detected, related information will quickly be assembled for provision to the RMO, and appropriate measures will be taken.

 As part of the risk management scheme, the Group has a business continuity plan (BCP) that stipulates preparations for and measures to be instituted in the event of a disaster as well as for provisions for crisis management.

 Business Continuity Plan (BCP)

 The Group has a BCP to prepare for four major threats to business continuity: natural disasters, facility accidents, H5N1 influenza and other infectious diseases, and system failures.
 Based on this plan, systems are in place to quickly restore operations in the event of an emergency and to ensure a steady supply of pharmaceutical products with assured quality to help support the continued provision of medical services.